Asana vs Monday.com for Project Management 2026: Which One Is Actually Worth Your Money?

 - Monday.com Pro: ~$11,400/year

-Winner: Monday.com (especially once you scale)
+Winner: Monday.com (especially at scale)

 Customer Support

-Winner: Monday.com (slightly)
+Winner: Monday.com (marginally)

 Mobile App